Flexible Pavement: Layers, Components, and Advantages

 Layers of a flexible pavement shown in cross section, divided into two overlapping sections: the pavement section and the foundation section.

-The Subgrade layer
+The subgrade layer

 The deepest element of the foundation section in flexible pavements is the subgrade.
 The upper surface of the subgrade is known as the formation.
 If the road surface is to be constructed at or below the original ground level, the formation will be in a cutting, where material has been removed – excavating to the required depth.
 Alternatively, if the road surface is above the original ground level, the formation will be the top surface of an embankment formed from imported soil.
 Either way, the formation is usually graded to a cross fall to facilitate the drainage to the side of the pavement.

-The Capping Layer
+The capping Layer

 The subbase layer of a flexible pavement will usually be a higher quality, well-graded aggregate.
 The grading may be designed to provide a drainage function, carrying water that may ingress the surface to the side of the pavement.